Friedrich Maassen: Biography

 In 1873 he became a member of the Vienna Academy of Sciences, in 1885 a life member of the Upper House, and from 1882 until 1897 was a member of the Supreme Court of the Empire.
 During the Vatican Council he adhered to Ignaz von Döllinger, but was in no real sense an Old Catholic, and in 1882 explicitly retracted all his utterances in favour of that sect.
-Incited by Friedrich Carl von Savigny's important work on the history of Roman law in the Middle Ages, Maassen began a history of canon law on the same lines.
-But of this work, which was to have numbered five volumes, he published only the first, Geschichte der Quellen und der Literatur des kanonischen Rechts im Abendlande bis zum Ausgang des Mittelalters (Graz, 1870).
-Several of his articles in the Report (Sitzungsberichte) of the Vienna Academy were practically complements of this work.
-His "Neun Kapitel über freie Kirche und Gewissenfreiheit" (Graz, 1876) is written in a vehement style; a sweeping condemnation of the Prussian Kulturkampf.
-An amplification of the first chapter appeared under the title: "Ueber die Gründe des Kampfes zwischen dem heidnischen Staate und dem Christentum" (Vienna, 1882).
-In many respects his "Pseudoisidorstudien" (Vienna, 1885) is a continuation of his masterpiece.
-He also edited in masterly style one volume of the great "Monumenta Germaniæ Historica: Leges", III (Hanover, 1893), being the "Concilia ævi Merovingensis".
-Noteworthy, also, is his "Zwei Synoden unter Childeric II" (Graz, 1867).

 Maassen was often perceived as an aggressive political tactician.
 He was an adherent of the so-called Federalismus, and strove energetically for the formation of a Catholic Conservative party in Styria, where he belonged for a time to the Diet.

 Maassen died in Wilten near Innsbruck.

+Works

+Maassen's magnum opus, Der Primat des Bischofs von Rom und die alten Patriarchalkirchen (Bonn, 1853), dealt with two important questions: whether the Roman primacy had existed in the first centuries, and whether the much-discussed sixth canon of the First Council of Nicaea bears witness to the primacy.
+This work won immediate recognition among scholars.

+Incited by Friedrich Carl von Savigny's important work on the history of Roman law in the Middle Ages, Maassen began a history of canon law on the same lines.
+But of this work, which was to have numbered five volumes, he published only the first, Geschichte der Quellen und der Literatur des kanonischen Rechts im Abendlande bis zum Ausgang des Mittelalters (Graz, 1870).
+Several of his articles in the Report (Sitzungsberichte) of the Vienna Academy were practically complements of this work, as was his Pseudoisidorstudien (Vienna, 1885).

+Maassen's Neun Kapitel über freie Kirche und Gewissenfreiheit (Graz, 1876) is written in a vehement style; a sweeping condemnation of the Prussian Kulturkampf.
+An amplification of the first chapter appeared under the title Ueber die Gründe des Kampfes zwischen dem heidnischen Staate und dem Christentum (Vienna, 1882).

+Maassen also edited one volume of the Monumenta Germaniæ Historica: Leges, III (Hanover, 1893), being the Concilia ævi Merovingensis.
+Noteworthy, also, is his Zwei Synoden unter Childeric II (Graz, 1867).